MarvNC/yomitan-dictionaries/readme.md

 **[Download](https://github.com/MarvNC/yomichan-dictionaries/raw/master/dl/%5BKanji%20Frequency%5D%20Aozora%20Bunko.zip)**

 A kanji frequency dictionary created using data [collected by vrtm](https://vtrm.net/japanese/kanji-frequency/en) based on the [Aozora Bunko](https://www.aozora.gr.jp/).
+The number in parentheses is the number of times the kanji appears in the corpus.

 #### Innocent Corpus Kanji Frequency